alajemba-vik/kotlin-web-site/docs/topics/gradle-best-practices.md

 {style="note"}

 Use a modularized project structure to accelerate build speed and enable easier parallel development.
 Structure your project into one root project and one or more subprojects.
-If there are changes in only one of the subprojects, Gradle rebuilds only that specific subproject.
+If changes only affect one of the subprojects, Gradle rebuilds only that specific subproject.

 ```none